noahlorinczcomi/MRBEE/README.md

   - MRBEE subtracts from IVW two terms, both which are calculated from a correlation matrix **R**.
 If you have $p$ exposures and $q$ outcomes in MR, **R** will be of dimension $(p+q)\times (p+q)$ and the **MRBEE** software needs it.
   - **corrMatrix.py** is a command line tool to calculate **R** in a simple way (see below for example).
   - can be downloaded directly from repository.
+    - ***If you do not want to use **corrMatrix.py**, you can do the following***:
+      - Load all full exposure and outcome GWAS summary statistics into R
+      - Standardize all association estimates (e.g., using the methods of Qi & Chatterjee, 2019 *Nature communications*)
+      - Remove all SNPs with $P<\tau$ for any exposure or outcome (we recommend $\tau=0.05$)
+      - Use the `cor()` function to calculate the correlations between all standardized exposure and outcome association estimates

 # Examples
 ## Calculating **R** with **corrMatrix.py**